zxeltor/STOCombatAnalyzer/README.md

 You could also run the dotnet cli build and run commands from inside the zxeltor.StoCombatAnalyser.Interface project folder as well.

 ## Release and package installer
-In the near, I plan on adding a link for downloading an installer package for the built application.
+In the near future, I plan on adding a link for downloading an installer package for the built application.

 ## Quick Start
 After you have a successful build, do the following to get started using the application.